Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 A New Framework for CAR-T Engineering

 NanoKar’s platform was developed in the laboratory of Dr. Matthew Bettini at the University of Utah Department of Pathology, with collaborators in pharmacology, biophysics, and cancer biology.
 The technology is exclusively licensed to NanoKar Therapeutics.
-Manuscript under peer review (2026).
+Manuscript under revision (2026).
 Preprint available upon request.

 Discovery